This article will help you understand how to wire up a gfci plug. It is important to get the line and load correct to make it work properly.

 The simplest form to wire this to the receptacle is to connect all three white wires together with a pigtail.

 This means one coming out off of the whites.
-You will also do this with your blacks.
+We will also do this with your blacks.
 Connect all three together and then have a black pigtail coming off.

 This will leave you one black wire and one white wire.
 They should be connected to the back of the line side of the GFCI receptacle.